kytulendu/DOS_av_effectiveness/README.md

 Run on Windows 10 Pro using DefenderUI for advanced configuration.

-The result UI is freeze/slowdown and sometimes crash with all the detected viruses lol Need to use diskcleanup utility to delete Windows Defender's logs.
+The result UI is freeze/slowdown and sometimes crash with all the detected viruses Need to use diskcleanup utility to delete Windows Defender's logs to fix the freeze/slowdown issue.

 Command: n/a, Using explorer scan.